FilippoScaramuzza/precision_agriculture/README.md

 #### Fog L1 level

-From this level on, nodes becomes more powerful.
+From this level on, nodes become more powerful.
 In this level several *city-level nodes* can be deployed, with 16 GB of RAM and  with a power consumption ranging from 250 W to 550 W:

 ```json
 {